zeevo/react-fhirclient/README.md

 # React FHIR Client

 > React Hooks for fhirclient.
-Use fhirclient with an easy react hook.
+Use fhirclient with an easy React Hook.

 ## Getting started

-1. Add your `FhirClientProvider` to your ReactDOM tree
+1. Add your `FhirClientProvider` to your ReactDOM tree.

 ```js
 ReactDOM.render(